dotnet/arcade/Documentation/NetCore2122ServicingFlow.md

 # .NET Core 2.1/2.2 Servicing Workflow

-This document is intended to provide a practical servicing worflow for .NET Core 2.1.
+This document is intended to provide a practical servicing workflow for .NET Core 2.1.

 ## Overview